AlphaGaming7780/ELT-Surfaces/README.md

 - BepInEx 5
 - [ExtraLandscapingTools](https://github.com/AlphaGaming7780/ExtraLandscapingTools)

-## Instalation
+## Installation

-You can download this mod directly for this GitHub or from the [C:S2 Thunderstorm mod page](https://thunderstore.io/c/cities-skylines-ii/p/TritonSupreme/ELT_-_Surfaces/).
+You can download this mod directly for this GitHub or from the [C:S2 Thunderstore mod page](https://thunderstore.io/c/cities-skylines-ii/p/TritonSupreme/ELT_-_Surfaces/).

 If you download it from the GitHub or the Thunderstore page without using the mod manger, you need to put the folder named `ELT-Surfaces` inside the `YourGamePath/BepInEx/Plugins` folder.